thedropbears/cms-website/src/_pages/join.md

 ## How to Join

-1. **Express Your Interest**: Fill out our [interest form](https://forms.gle/gboF9SZWbvSg4WgbA) to be notified about our information session and when you can join us.
+1. **Express Your Interest**: The interest form is closed for the current intake.
+Join our mailing list at the end of the year or reach out via email so we can let you know when applications reopen.
 2. **Attend the Information Session**: We hold an information session at the end of each school year, about 3 months before the start of the season.
 3. **Attend our workshops**: Following the information session, we run a short series of workshops on the following weekends for new students like you to bring you up to speed.